-ERP platforms combine horizontal and vertical attributes to meet the various clients’ needs.
-A typical system design is modular, allowing companies to select the pieces.
-Each module covers a major business process.
-ERP applications normally should be able to stand alone, be implemented together, or integrate with the larger suite.
+ERP software solutions combine horizontal and vertical attributes to meet the various clients’ needs.
+A typical system design is modular: each module of an ERP covers a business process, and companies can select the pieces they need.
+ERP applications should normally be able to stand alone, be implemented together, or integrate with the larger suite.

 The key horizontal features that can benefit any organization include:

-The HR component of an ERP system should be able to handle the full scope of employee management.
+The HRM component of an ERP system should be able to handle the full scope of employee management.
 It may feature:

-Payroll software is the greatest asset.
+Payroll software is probably the greatest asset.
 It is tightly integrated with the financial management module to handle wages, travel expenses, reimbursements, and tax and benefits deductions.
-The functionality helps automate the payments and removes the need for a payroll department or at least saves their time.
+The functionality helps automate the payments and removes the need for a payroll department (or at least saves their time).